Central Illinois' On-Line Broadcast Museum

 (TV Guide® ad courtesy of J.R.
 Evans)

-"Uncle Otto's General Store" was the WCHU/WICD local children's show which ran on weekday afternoons on Channels 33 and 24.
+"Uncle Otto's General Store" was the WCHU/WICD local children's show on Channels 33 and 24 weekday afternoons.
 Dave Otto was the star with the puppets of "Honk" and "Toot."
 The puppeteer was WICD's Keith Page in his early days of broadcasting.
 Keith also supplied the voices of the puppets.
-The show also included a studio audience of local kids and a mixing of Warner Brothers cartoons.
+The show also included a studio audience of local kids and a mix of Warner Brothers cartoons.
 Shows like this one helped establish the habits of the younger audience to watch local television stations.

 (pictures from WICD and the Doug Quick Collection)